innolitics/rdm/rdm/init_files/documents/software_plan.md

 3. Sprint
 3. Issue

 Project-layer activities govern the entire project.
 Release-layer activities govern a particular release.
 A project consists of one or more releases.
 Some releases may be for internal purposes, while others are publicly available.
-Releases are organized using GitLab milestones.
+Releases are organized using GitHub milestones.
 The sprint layer is used to organize releases into smaller sets of work.
-Sprints are organized by assigning software engineers to GitLab issues during [Sprint Planning Meetings](#sprint---planning).
+Sprints are organized by assigning software engineers to GitHub issues during [Sprint Planning Meetings](#sprint---planning).
 Issue-layer activities govern a small piece of functionality or a problem report.
-Issues are organized using GitLab issues.
+Issues are organized using GitHub issues.

 Activity inputs and outputs need not be in a consistent state in-between public releases, but all activity outputs must be consistent and verified for each public release during the [Release - Final Verification activity](#release---final-verification).
 See Figure 1 for a diagram that includes the four layers, activities, and their outputs.